GabrielBandeiraHolanda/OpencvVideoTools/README.md

 	Tool to convert a list of images to video.
 Follow the steps below to use this Tool:

-	- 1.0: compile on terminal using the command: g++ -std=c++11 Image2Video.cpp -o Image2Video.o `pkg-config --cflags --libs opencv`
+	- 1: Compile on terminal using the command: g++ -std=c++11 Image2Video.cpp -o Image2Video.o `pkg-config --cflags --libs opencv`
+    - 2: Put images in sequence starting with 1.png to image N
-    - 2.0: put
+	- 3